davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 Now we have our equation for the christoffel symbol in terms of first derivatives of the metric tensor.

-Now if you're wondering why we care about the christoffel symbol, it's because it's a part of the ricci curvature tensor which _is_ a part of einstein's equation.
+Now if you're wondering why we care about the christoffel symbol, it's because it's a part of the ricci curvature tensor which _is_ a part of Einstein's equation.

 ## Curvature